Emmanuel Mas

-Emmanuel David Mas Sgros (born 15 January 1989) is an Argentine footballer who plays as a left-back for Juventud of the Uruguayan Segunda División.
+Emmanuel David Mas Sgros (born 15 January 1989) is an Argentine footballer who plays as a left-back for Juventud of the Liga AUF Uruguaya.
 He has been capped internationally eight times for Argentina.

 Mas began his career at San Martín de San Juan before moving to San Lorenzo where he won the Argentine Primera División 2013 Inicial and 2014 Copa Libertadores.
 In 2017, he joined Turkish club Trabzonspor, before returning to Argentina with Boca Juniors where he won another two Primera División titles.
 In 2021 he played for Orlando City in Major League Soccer.

 Club career

 San Martín de San Juan

 Born in San Juan, Argentina, Mas came through the San Martín de San Juan youth academy.
 He made his senior debut as a 19 year old on 21 June 2008, starting in the final game of the 2007–08 season as an already-relegated San Martín lost 1–0 to Newell's Old Boys.

 While in the Primera Nacional, Mas found his game time limited to nine appearances in 2008–09 and then four the following season as San Martín failed to challenge for promotion during the first two seasons.
 He established himself as a starter in the 2010–11 season, playing 20 games during the regular season and scored his first goal for the club on 6 March 2011, a 90+2 minute equaliser against CAI Rivadavia.
 Mas played in both promotion playoff legs against Gimnasia de La Plata as San Martín won promotion 2–1 on aggregate.

 He played every minute during the 2011 Apertura and scored his first top-flight goal on 26 August 2011 in a 2–2 draw with Estudiantes de La Plata.
 At the end of the season he played in both legs of the relegation playoff as San Martín saved themselves from relegation, drawing 0–0 with Rosario Central.
 The following season he played in 37 of the 38 league games, his most in San Martín, with his performances leading to transfer interest.